kovidgoyal/calibre/manual/template_lang.rst

 Special notes for save/send templates
 ---------------------------------------

-Special processing is applied when a template is used in a `save to disk` or `send to device` template.
+Special processing is applied when a template is used in a :guilabel:`Save to disk` or :guilabel:`Send to device` template.
 The values of the fields are cleaned, replacing characters that are special to file systems with underscores, including slashes.
 This means that field text cannot be used to create folders.
 However, slashes are not changed in prefix or suffix strings, so slashes in these strings will cause folders to be created.
 Because of this, you can create variable-depth folder structure.

 For example, assume we want the folder structure `series/series_index - title`, with the caveat that if series does not exist, then the title should be in the top folder.
 The template to do this is::